 Storm Water Pollution Prevention Plan.
 Submit an electronic copy and one hard copy of the SWPPP to the Engineer for approval.
 Deliver these documents to the Engineer at least 21 days before beginning Construction Activity.
 Organize the SWPPP and related documents for submittal according to the requirements of Subsection 641-2.1.b

 The Department will review the SWPPP submittals within 14 days after they are received.
 Submittals will be returned to the Contractor, and marked as either “rejected” with reasons listed or as “approved” by the Department.
 When the submittal is rejected, the Contractor must revise and resubmit the SWPPP.
-The 14 day review period will restart when the contractor submits an electronic copy and one hard copy of the revised SWPPP to the Engineer for approval.
+The 14 day review period will restart when the contractor submits an electronic copy of the revised SWPPP to the Engineer for approval.

 After the SWPPP is approved and certified by the Department using Form 25D-109, the Contractor must certify the approved SWPPP using Form 25D-111.
 See Subsection 641-1.3.d for further SWPPP submittal requirements.